 In 2016, Raquel van Haver travelled to South Africa.
 She was invited to make prints at David Krut Workshop (DKW) for a long week.
 These works became the starting point for a new body of work: the definition of a system, where she depicts topics about migration, oppression of the system, military forces, refugees and politics on a globalized level.

 Raquel van Haver was born in 1989 in Bogota, Colombia.
 She now lives and works in Amsterdam, The Netherlands.

-Van Haver was born in 1989 in Bogota, Colombia.
-She lives and works in Amsterdam Zuid Oost, the Netherlands.
-In 2012 she graduated from the HKU, Fine Arts, Utrecht.
-In 2012, 2013 and 2016 she was nominated for the prestigious Dutch Royal Award for Painting and was on the long list for the prix the Rome and one of the artist at the 30under30 Forbes list 2016.
-2017 was also the year she participated at the culture summit 2017 in Abu Dhabi.
+In 2012 she graduated from the HKU Fine Arts, Utrecht.
+In 2012, 2013 and 2016 she was nominated for the prestigious Dutch Royal Award for Painting and was on the long list for the Prix de Rome.
+2017 was the year she participated at the Culture Summit in Abu Dhabi.

-She was granted by the Mondriaan funds for Jong talent ( young talented artist in 2016).
+She was granted the Mondriaan funds for Jong talent in 2016).

 Since 2014, she is a member of the artist collective the State of L3 and draw me nearer.

 The State of L3 and draw me nearer are an international network of artists blending different artistic media and disciplines.